 - If spammers discover your private address, you can update it.
-Changing your email address can be annoying, but it will help you prevent spam and scammers.
+Changing your email address can be annoying but will help prevent spam and scammers.

 - Make a public email address for yourself.
-When you need to register on online forums and chat rooms, as well as subscribe to mailing lists and other Internet services, use this address.
+When you need to register on online forums and chat rooms and subscribe to mailing lists and other Internet services, use this address.

 - Make yourself a public email address.
-Using this address to sign up for online forums and chat rooms, as well as to link to mailing lists and other Internet services.
-Don't be afraid to switch up your public email address on a regular basis.
+Use this address to sign up for online forums and chat rooms and link to mailing lists and other Internet services.
+Don't be afraid to switch up your public email address regularly.

 - Make use of a variety of public addresses.
-You'll have a better chance of figuring out which services are selling your address to spammers this way.
+You'll have a better chance of figuring out which services sell your address to spammers.

 ACT FAST!!
 How to eventually get rid of phishing scams?